Skip to content

 return c

-You should see something like the following image, where the Code View of the Python cell is in a window on the left, and the GDS View (CAD file view) is in a window to the right.
+You should see something like the following image, where the Code View of the Python cell is on the left, and the GDS View (CAD file view) is on the right.

 Make it parametric